ddoodev/discordoo/CONTRIBUTING.md

 ## Version control
 ### Commit-style
 Discordoo uses [conventional commits](https://www.conventionalcommits.org/en/v1.0.0-beta.2/) for its commits.
-However, we have only accept some of types:
+However, we have only accept some of the types
 * feat - new features
 * fix - bug fixes
 * perf - performance tweaks